Lecania hydrophobica

 Lecania hydrophobica is a species of crustose lichen in the family Ramalinaceae.
+This species was found in 2020 growing on shale cliffs in Alaska's Glacier Bay National Park.
+Its most distinctive feature is a hydrophobic surface that repels water, created by tiny wax-like filaments covering the lichen.
+The species forms small, dome-shaped patches with cream-colored centers and darker gray edges, and is known from coastal areas of Alaska and British Columbia.

+Taxonomy

-Found in Alaska, it was described as a new species in 2020 by Toby Spribille and Alan Fryday.
-The type specimen was collected in the Hoonah-Angoon Census Area of Glacier Bay National Park.
-Here it was found at an altitude of 9 m growing on a vertical shale outcrop.
+The lichen was described as a new species in 2020 by Toby Spribille and Alan Fryday.
+The type specimen was collected in the Hoonah–Angoon Census Area of Glacier Bay National Park and Preserve.
+Here it was found at an elevation of 9 m growing on a vertical shale outcrop.
 The specific epithet hydrophobic refers to the hydrophobic (water-repelling) properties of the lichen, which are possibly imparted by the wax-like filaments on the surface of the apothecial disc.
-Lecania hydrophobica is abundant on sheltered rock overhangs in the type locality, and is also known to occur further south – on southern Baranof Island, and in British Columbia.